DeSales, Kamran Afshar Partner on New Data Analytics Center

-DeSales University is joining forces with Dr. Kamran Afshar, a leading economist, on a groundbreaking new data analytics center that will put students at the forefront of research and consulting.
+DeSales University has joined forces with Dr. Kamran Afshar, a leading economist, on a groundbreaking new data analytics center that puts students at the forefront of research and consulting.

-The Kamran Afshar Data Analytics Center at DeSales University (KADAC) will open in January 2018 in the Gambet Center for Business and Healthcare.
+The Kamran Afshar Data Analytics Center at DeSales University (KADAC) opened in January 2018 in the Gambet Center for Business and Healthcare.

-The center will provide paid internships for undergraduate students to conduct research and consulting projects under the guidance of Afshar and select faculty members.
+The center provides paid internships for undergraduate students to conduct research and consulting projects under the guidance of Afshar and select faculty members.

-Prospective clients will include banks, retailers, and housing and real estate developers, as well as local and state governments.
-Students will work real-world client projects — everything from customer satisfaction surveys and business purchasing intentions to economic impact analyses.
-But the list doesn’t end there.
+Prospective clients include banks, retailers, and housing and real estate developers, as well as local and state governments.
+Students work real-world client projects—everything from customer satisfaction surveys and business purchasing intentions to economic impact analyses.
+But the list does not end there.

 Afshar also plans to partner with different academic departments and divisions across the University, including healthcare, education, and criminal justice for starters.

-“The synergy of working cross disciplines will manifest itself in a variety of different ways,” he says.
-“This partnership will benefit all stakeholders – business clients, students, the extended Lehigh Valley community, local government bodies, and others.
+“The synergy of working across disciplines will manifest itself in a variety of different ways,” he says.
+“This partnership will benefit all stakeholders—business clients, students, the extended Lehigh Valley community, local government bodies, and others.
 The data analytics field is not limited to one functional discipline; we are only limited by our imagination.”

-Not only will Dr. Afshar bring his expertise to the center, he’ll have decades’ worth of data on consumer prices, business sentiment, and more.
-He’ll also return to the classroom to teach — beginning with a course on predictive analytics — one of his favorite subjects.
+Not only does Dr. Afshar bring his expertise to the center, he has decades worth of data on consumer prices, business sentiment, and more.
+He’s also returned to the classroom to teach—beginning with a course on predictive analytics—one of his favorite subjects.

 According to Afshar, the need for data analytics will only continue to grow as the workforce evolves and things like self-driving cars, package-delivering drones, and robo-physicians become commonplace.